AllenInstitute/bmtk/docs/autodocs/source/neuroscience_gateway.rst

 * To speed up the simulation we will run it parallelized using MPI with 8 processs.

-  * Set **Enter Number of Nodes: 1** - Since we are significantly less than the avaialbe cores/memory per node we can benefit from keeping all MPI Tasks on the same node.
+  * Set **Enter Number of Nodes: 1** - Since we are significantly less than the available cores/memory per node we can benefit from keeping all MPI Tasks on the same node.

   * Set **Enter Number of MPI Tasks per Node: 8** and **Enter Number of Cores per Node: 8**